simeononsecurity/simeononsecurity.ch/content/articles/usb-standards-and-ports_-a-user's-guide/index.en.md

 Conclusion
 ----------

 Wrapping up, USB standards and ports have evolved significantly over the years, providing users with faster and more versatile connectivity options.
 From the early days of USB 1.0 and 2.0 with their limitations and slower speeds, to the introduction of USB 3.0 and 3.1 with their SuperSpeed capabilities, and the universal connector USB Type-C, the USB technology has revolutionized the way we connect and transfer data.
-With the upcoming USB 4.0, users can expect even higher speeds and improved performance. **USB** has become an essential part of our daily lives, powering various devices and enabling seamless data transfer.
+With the upcoming USB 4.0, users can expect even higher speeds and improved performance. **USB** has become an essential part of our daily lives, powering various devices and enabling smooth data transfer.
 As technology continues to advance, it is likely that USB standards will continue to evolve, providing users with even more efficient and convenient connectivity options. _USB_ truly is a remarkable technology that has shaped the way we interact with our devices.

 Frequently Asked Questions
 --------------------------